Everspace/ludobrew-exalted-3e/homebrew/ex3/Splats/Second Sunrise/Charms/Larceny/Scoundrel/e2 - Illustrious Scoundrel's Intrigue.md

 cost: ~
 essence: 2
 name: Illustrious Scoundrel's Intrigue
+shortDescription: Social at a larger audience via crime
 rating: 2
 requires: [Heart of Phantom Thief]
 splat: Second Sunrise
 trait: Larceny
 tree: Scoundrel
+tags:
+  - Social
 ---

 Those who witness the results of the scoundrel's actions are inclined to think of him highly in some regard.